 - Better Image & PR.
-As mentioned above, everybody wants to look innovative, “innovation” has gotta be the buzzword of the decade.
+As mentioned above, everybody wants to look innovative, and “innovation” has gotta be the buzzword of the decade.
 Still, those who can genuinely innovate can share their success with a pure conscience and reap the PR benefits.
 In this day and age, this can translate to better sales, etc.

 - Meaningful change to society.
 Enacting change can be the most significant benefit that corporate innovation brings to all of us.
 Let’s think about all the inventions that came out of that: electric cars, smartphones, social media, and countless smaller improvements to our life.
 While one could argue the ethical limitations of those inventions, they sure made our lives easier in many regards.